 My teaching philosophy emphasizes student learning through hands-on experience in the classroom and in the field, relating the excitement of scientific discovery, and encouraging students to engage in internships, study abroad programs, and experiencing other cultures.
 I teach the following courses:

-· GHY 3110 (Vegetation, Soils, and Landforms): Represents a comprehensive study of our physical earth, emphasizing the distributional patterns and interrelations of natural vegetation, soils, and landforms in North America.
-Throughout the course we will focus on the impact of humans on the natural environment.
+- GHY 3110 (Vegetation, Soils, and Landforms): Advanced-level physical geography course.
+A comprehensive study of our physical earth, emphasizing the distributional patterns and interrelations of natural vegetation, soils, and landforms.
+Throughout the course we will focus on the global impact of humans on the natural environment.

-· GHY/PLN 4830 (Senior Seminar): Provides a ‘capstone’ experience for graduating Geography majors, with a balance between academic and practical experiences.
-Topics generally covered include: resume design and cover letter writing, portfolio development, preparation for job interviews, internship experiences, graduate school opportunities, and what it means to be a geographer.
+- GHY/PLN 4830 (Senior Seminar): Provides a ‘capstone’ experience for graduating Geography majors, with a balance between academic and practical experiences.
+Topics generally covered include: resume design and cover letter writing, portfolio development, preparation for job interviews, internship experiences, and graduate school opportunities.

-Philip B. White, Peter T. Soulé, and Saskia L. van de Gevel 2012.
-Temporal stability of climate-growth relationships in an endangered red spruce forest, southern Appalachian Mountains, USA.
-Climate Research (in review).
+Philip B. White, Peter T. Soulé, and Saskia L. van de Gevel.
+2014.
+Impacts of human disturbance on the temporal stability of climate-growth relationships in a red spruce forest, Southern Appalachian Mountains, U.S.A.
+Dendrochronologia 32: 71-77.
+PDF

 Henri D. Grissino-Mayer, Lisa B. LaForest, and Saskia L. van de Gevel.
 2009.
 Construction history of the Rocky Mount Historic Site, Piney Flats, Tennessee from tree-ring and documentary evidence.
 Southeastern Archaeology 28(1): 64–77.

 Justin L. Hart, Saskia L. van de Gevel, and Henri D. Grissino-Mayer.
 2008.
-Disturbance dynamics in a natural area of the southern Ridge and Valley, Tennessee.
+Forest dynamics in a natural area of the southern Ridge and Valley, Tennessee.
 Natural Areas Journal 28(3): 275–289.
+PDF